n-raghu/Flints-DASH-APP/sqs-fifo-consumers/readme.md

 For low number of messages any approach is working fine.
 For FIFO queues, it is suggested to have different MessageGroupId which helps us to spawn concurrent processes to consumer messages faster and in time.

+**1M - 10% of actual target with multiple message groups**
+- ThreadPoolExecutor:
+> 89636.1 seconds which is equivalent 2.8 hours
+> Estimation for 10M - 30 hours

+*Note: The more message groups you have, the less time it takes to process/consume*